ericwoud/buildR64arch/README.md

 Boot the R64/R3 with the SD card with UART connected.
 When kernel starts keep 'shift E' keys pressed.
 When finised, you can reboot.

-You can keep 'x' pressed instead if you want to enter a busybox ash.
+You can keep 'x' pressed instead if you want to enter a shell.

 Note for R3: To run on EMMC, only the switch most near to powerplug (D) should be down, the rest up.
 This is different from the normal switch settings.
 It is done so that you do not need mmcblk0boot0.